maskott-inc/xAPI.NET/README.md

 ```
 Install-Package xAPI.NET
 ```
-This will install the package and its dependencies ([Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) & [Microsoft.AspNet.WebApi.Client](https://www.asp.net/web-api)).
+This will install the package and its dependencies.
 You can also use the integrated NuGet manager panel from Visual Studio.

 ### Sample code
 ```csharp